jasper-chen/ERRbot/README.md

 ##

 From the start, our team mutually agreed to divide tasks by path planning, map making and object recognition.
-I worked on the navigation algorithm of the robot, which includes creating waypoints and sending the correct movements to the
+I worked on the navigation algorithm of the robot, which includes creating waypoints and paths to follow.

 ## To Run